jwdeveloper/JW_Piano/README.md

 ### Resourcepack
  -  When you have some problems with resourcepack download it directly

-### Desktop app configuration, `config.yml` > `plugin.websocket.custom-id`
+### Desktop app configuration, `config.yml` > `plugin.websocket.server-ip`
  -  Make sure port you are trying to use is open
- -  When you've got problems with connection try to change `plugin.websocket.custom-id` or  `plugin.websocket.port`
+ -  When you've got problems with connection try to change `plugin.websocket.server-ip` or  `plugin.websocket.port`
  -  Check if you need to create new port in the server hosting panel and then set in to `plugin.websocket.port`
- -  When your server use proxy use Proxy IP to `plugin.websocket.custom-id`
+ -  When your server use proxy use Proxy IP to `plugin.websocket.server-ip`
  -  When you server IP has port ignore port.
 Example:

 Wrong: `craftplayer.com:22225`

 Correct: `craftplayer.com`

- -  When you are running server locally set value to `localhost` to `plugin.websocket.custom-id`
+ -  When you are running server locally set value to `localhost` to `plugin.websocket.server-ip`
- -  When above solutions does not help set IP that you use in Minecraft server lists to `plugin.websocket.custom-id`
+ -  When above solutions does not help set IP that you use in Minecraft server lists to `plugin.websocket.server-ip`
 </details>